Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Knowing this can help guide your own decisions and provide a foundation for your own unique and effective approach to social media marketing.

 Don't be afraid to try different types of content until you figure out what works.
-Just don't try it across a bunch of different platforms.
+Just don't try it across multiple platforms.

 Setting Up Your Social Media Accounts